π (pi) is the ratio of the circumference of a circle to its diameter.

 values we obtain will fall outside the range we already established at

 previous steps of the process.
-Finally, we'll use the average of
+Finally, we'll use the average of the

-the "best" two values we obtain as our estimate for π.
+"best" two values we obtain as our estimate for π.

-half to make an octagon, and then split each side again to make a
+in half to make an octagon, and then split each side again to make a

-16-sided figure, and so forth, finding better and better approximations
+16-sided figure, and so forth, finding better and better approximations to

-floating point errors).
+point errors).

 To do this, we'll need to find a recurrence relation which, given an

-n-gon of a particular radius with a particular side length, tells us how long a side will be for an
+of a particular radius with a particular side length, tells us how long a

-of the same radius.
-Once we've found that, we can apply it
+2n-gon of the same radius.
+Once

-repeatedly to obtain the perimeter of a figure with as many sides as we
+figure with as many sides as we like.

 Circle Inscribed in a Polygon

-this section we'll find a formula for the perimeter of a polygon in
+In this section we'll find a formula for the perimeter of a polygon in

 which a circle is inscribed.
 (The polygon's perimeter will be, in